dami-caleb/Projects1/Network/IOT/Smart_Home/smart_home/Readme.md

-This directory conatins the header file and code of the smart home.
+The code and header files created for the smart home can be found in this directory.